 State regulations prohibit certified residential childcare program administrators or certified residential child and youth care practitioners from discriminating on the basis of among other things sex or sexual orientation.
 The law doesn’t address gender identity.

-LGBT+ individuals and couples may adopt under the same terms as opposite-sex couples; Maryland regulations prohibit discrimination in adoption based on sexual orientation.
+LGBTQ+ individuals and couples may adopt under the same terms as opposite-sex couples; Maryland regulations prohibit discrimination in adoption based on sexual orientation.

 Maryland’s Court of Appeals has recognized de facto parenthood as a viable doctrine under which a same-sex partner who is not otherwise a legal parent may seek custody or visitation rights.